llivvv/Restaurant-Tracker/README.md

 _(Edited)_

 ## Phase 4: Task 2

-- Thu Apr 04 11:56:17 PDT 2024
+<br>Thu Apr 04 11:56:17 PDT 2024
-<br> ShinytTteaaa review loaded to reviews
+<br> ShinytTteaaa review loaded to reviews.
-- Thu Apr 04 11:56:17 PDT 2024
+<br>Thu Apr 04 11:56:17 PDT 2024
-  <br> (L)-carvone review loaded to reviews
+  <br> (L)-carvone review loaded to reviews.
-- Thu Apr 04 11:56:17 PDT 2024
+<br>Thu Apr 04 11:56:17 PDT 2024
-  <br> heyTeaaa review loaded to reviews
+  <br> heyTeaaa review loaded to reviews.
-- Thu Apr 04 11:56:17 PDT 2024
+<br>Thu Apr 04 11:56:17 PDT 2024
-  <br> ChatTtime review loaded to reviews
+  <br> ChatTtime review loaded to reviews.
-- Thu Apr 04 11:56:17 PDT 2024
+<br>Thu Apr 04 11:56:17 PDT 2024
-  <br> heyTeaaa review added to list of liked reviews
+  <br> heyTeaaa review added to list of liked reviews.
-- Thu Apr 04 11:56:17 PDT 2024
+<br>Thu Apr 04 11:56:17 PDT 2024
-  <br> ChatTtime review added to list of liked reviews
+  <br> ChatTtime review added to list of liked reviews.
-- Thu Apr 04 11:56:17 PDT 2024
+<br>Thu Apr 04 11:56:17 PDT 2024
-  <br> ShinytTteaaa review added to list of disliked reviews
+  <br> ShinytTteaaa review added to list of disliked reviews.
-- Thu Apr 04 11:56:17 PDT 2024
+<br>Thu Apr 04 11:56:17 PDT 2024
-  <br> (L)-carvone review added to list of disliked reviews
+  <br> (L)-carvone review added to list of disliked reviews.
-- Thu Apr 04 11:56:28 PDT 2024
+<br>Thu Apr 04 11:56:28 PDT 2024
   <br> Disliked Reviews was sorted by rating.
-- Thu Apr 04 11:56:32 PDT 2024
+<br>Thu Apr 04 11:56:32 PDT 2024
   <br> (L)-carvone review deleted from list of disliked reviews.
-- Thu Apr 04 11:56:32 PDT 2024
+<br>Thu Apr 04 11:56:32 PDT 2024
   <br> (L)-carvone review deleted from list of all reviews.
-- Thu Apr 04 11:56:39 PDT 2024
+<br>Thu Apr 04 11:56:39 PDT 2024
   <br> All Reviews was sorted by rating.
-- Thu Apr 04 11:56:46 PDT 2024
+<br>Thu Apr 04 11:56:46 PDT 2024
-  <br> (R)-carvone review added to list of disliked reviews
+  <br> (R)-carvone review added to list of disliked reviews.
-- Thu Apr 04 11:56:46 PDT 2024
+<br>Thu Apr 04 11:56:46 PDT 2024
-  <br> (R)-carvone review added to reviews
+  <br> (R)-carvone review added to reviews.
-- Thu Apr 04 11:57:06 PDT 2024
+<br>Thu Apr 04 11:57:06 PDT 2024
   <br> All Reviews was sorted by review number.
-- Thu Apr 04 11:57:19 PDT 2024
+<br>Thu Apr 04 11:57:19 PDT 2024
   <br> Liked Reviews was sorted by rating.
-- Thu Apr 04 11:57:25 PDT 2024
+<br>Thu Apr 04 11:57:25 PDT 2024
-  <br> all reviews saved to the list of all reviews
+  <br> All reviews saved to the list of all reviews.
-- Thu Apr 04 11:57:25 PDT 2024
+<br>Thu Apr 04 11:57:25 PDT 2024
-  <br> liked reviews saved to the list of liked reviews.
+  <br> Liked reviews saved to the list of liked reviews.
-- Thu Apr 04 11:57:25 PDT 2024
+<br>Thu Apr 04 11:57:25 PDT 2024
-  <br> disliked reviews saved to the list of disliked reviews
+  <br> Disliked reviews saved to the list of disliked reviews.

 ## Phase 4: Task 3

-- If I had more time to work on the project, I might redesign some classes in my model package, such as the Food and Reviews classes.
+If I had more time to work on the project, I might redesign some classes in my model package, such as the Food and Reviews classes.
 Currently, both the wishlist foods and tried-foods have a set price and rating, however, it does not make a lot of sense for a wishlist item to have those fields set to something other than null.
-While the user is unable to see the wishlist item's price nor rating, I think that making the Food class abstract would solve the problem........
+While the user is unable to see the wishlist item's price nor rating, I think that making the Food class abstract would solve the problem of wishlist items having unnecessary fields, as the tried-foods classes and wishlist food classes could extend the Food class.

-smth like this: I would make the Food class abstract with only 1 field of type String, and have a TriedFoods class extend it.
+Another class to refactor may be the Reviews class.
+It currently contains 3 lists of reviews, where 2 of 3 lists are 'filtered' lists.
+I think that if I were to redesign this class, I would make it have 1 field of a collection of Restaurant reviews as it might be more efficient to add/delete restaurants to/from 1 list instead of 3.
+When filtering is needed, a method can be called that returns a filtered list of certain criteria.